tomasmcguinness/dotnet-passbook/README.md

 As part of Passbook.Sample.Web project, you can run this and access the pages from your iPhone to see how the passes are installed and to see the registration and update mechanism is progress.

+The project also includes some dummy requests, so illustrate how you can create wrappers around the basic PassGenerationRequest.
+The above BoardPass can be generated using the BoardingPassGeneratorRequest.
+Instead of adding the fields explicitly, this encapsulates this logic, so you can call

+	request.Origin = "San Francisco";
+    request.OriginCode = "SFO";

+    request.Destination = "London";
+    request.DestinationCode = "LDN";

+    request.Seat = "7A";
+    request.BoardingGate = "F12";
+    request.PassengerName = "John Appleseed";

+    request.TransitType = TransitType.PKTransitTypeAir;

 /Home/Index will open a simple HTML page where you can choose the card type.
-/Pass/Event will generate an event based Pass (not fully functional) /Pass/StoreCard will generate a Starbucks sample card.
-This is working and the card will be saved to the iPhone's Passbook.
+/Pass/EventTicket will generate an event based Pass (not fully functional).
+/Pass/BoardingPass will generate simple baording card.

+These passes are functional and can be saved Passbook.

 <h2>Contribute</h2>
 All pull requests are welcomed!
 If you come across an issue you cannot fix, please raise an issue or drop me an email at tomas@tomasmcguinness.com or follow me on twitter @tomasmcguinness